Second to none: Kyle Larson hangs on to win at Fontana

-FONTANA, Calif.
-(AP) -- Kyle Larson was second to nobody in his home state.
+Kyle Larson was second to nobody in his home state.

-Larson persevered through four late restarts to win at Fontana on Sunday, adding his second career victory to his overall Monster Energy NASCAR Cup series points lead.
+Larson persevered through four late restarts to win at Fontana, adding his second career victory to his overall Monster Energy NASCAR Cup series points lead.

+''Lots of fun to be Kyle Larson right now,'' Larson said with a grin. ''Our race cars are really fast in Xfinity and Cup, so it's a blast to show up to the race track every week.''

-Larson finished second in each of the last three races, but the Sacramento-area native's Chip Ganassi Racing Chevrolet was the class of the field at Auto Club Speedway for the second straight day.
-He also won the Xfinity Series race on Saturday, completing a clean sweep of the weekend.
+Larson finished second in each of the last three races, but the Sacramento-area native's Chip Ganassi Racing Chevrolet was the class of the field at Auto Club Speedway all weekend long.

+He claimed the second pole of his career Friday, and he also won the Xfinity race Saturday in a result that surprised him much more than his Cup triumph.
+The 24-year-old prodigy became just the fourth driver to sweep a race weekend at Fontana.

+''Our cars are really good at every race track right now,'' Larson said. ''I feel like I have a shot to win every time I go to the race track.
+That's always a lot of fun.
+That's something I've always hoped for, to get to a point like that in my NASCAR career.
+In the past, I had race tracks where I knew I would be good, but right now, we're going to some tracks that aren't good for me and running up front.
+It's a lot of fun to have that confidence.''

 ''This is just amazing,'' Larson said. ''We have been so good all year long, three seconds in a row.
 I've been watching all the TV, like, 'He doesn't know how to win.'
 But we knew how to win today, so that was good.''